 - I’m a musician.
 I play violin, piano and organ.
 I play in two orchestras and serve as a substitute organist at my church and sometimes elsewhere.
 I’m a Certified Lay Speaker in the United Methodist Church.
 I also like to bake.

 Dr. Susan Haddox

 Title: Associate Professor of Philosophy and Religious Studies

-Teaches: Religious Studies
+Courses Taught: Religious Studies

 As an undergraduate student, I majored in biology, chemistry and biochemistry and minored in music.
 Every time I had space for an elective, the courses that sounded most interesting to me were in religion, so I ended up with a religion minor as well.
 I went to graduate school for biology, but I realized it wasn’t where I was supposed to be, so I left after finishing a master’s degree and went to seminary and then on for doctorate degree in Hebrew Bible.
 My love of Hebrew led me to studying the Bible as my specialty.